amaurremi/correlated/README.md

 ### Set Up

 The project can be built with [SBT](http://www.scala-sbt.org/).
-To do that, first, install SBT on your machine.
+To do that, first, [install](http://www.scala-sbt.org/release/docs/Getting-Started/Setup) SBT on your machine.
 Then navigate into the checked out Correlated Calls project directory from the command line and run
 - `sbt gen-idea`, if you'd like to use [IntelliJ IDEA](http://www.jetbrains.com/idea/)
 - `sbt eclipse`, if you'd like to use [Eclipse](http://www.eclipse.org/)
 - `sbt`, if you prefer using another IDE.
 From the SBT shell, type `compile` to compile the project, `run` to run it, and `test` to run the tests.

-To run tests, you ought to first adjust the absolute paths of `jre-lib-path` and `dependencies.jar` in the `src.main.resources.application.conf` file.
+To run tests, first adjust the absolute paths of `jre-lib-path` and `dependencies.jar` in the `src.main.resources.application.conf` file.